Kent H. Lundberg, Ph.D

 Research

-My primary research interests are in classical feedback control systems and analog circuit design.
-I am currently working on educational items (applets, web labs, lecture demos, student DIY kits, books, course notes, and the Control Systems Concept Inventory) for feedback systems and classical control engineering.
+My research interests are in classical feedback control systems and analog circuit design.
+I am currently working on educational items (applets, web labs, lecture demos, student DIY kits, books, and course notes.

 History

 Analog and hybrid computing have left an indelible mark on electrical engineering, and I am interested in this technological legacy.
-I have recently editted a special issue of IEEE Control Systems Magazine on the history of analog computing (the June 2005 issue), and I am working on a virtual reconstruction of Vannevar Bush's differential analyzer.
-I am also interested in the history of analog-circuit-design techniques (such as "What is the earliest reference to a cascode topology using transistors?").
+I edited a special issue of IEEE Control Systems Magazine on the history of analog computing in June 2005 and have worked on a virtual reconstruction of Vannevar Bush's differential analyzer.
+I am also interested in the history of analog-to-digital converters, digital-to-analog converters, and analog-circuit-design techniques in general (such as "What is the earliest reference to a cascode topology using transistors?").

 Publications